 Raw Space Stand

 Raw space stand isn’t a stand actually.
 It’s more of an empty floor space provided by the show organisers, to build their exhibition stand.
-The reason raw space is a good option is because it gives the choice to consider several options when it comes to the type of stands.
+The reason raw space is a good option is that it gives the choice to consider several options when it comes to the type of stands.
 You can put up a rental stand or a custom one, raw spaces offer you a canvas to try out different stand design ideas for your trade show appearance.
 If you’ve already partnered up with a stand designer then choosing a raw space stand becomes one of the best options available, since your stand designer can show you a wide variety of stand design options for you to choose.
 It allows you to get quite creative with your design.

 Shell Scheme Stands